mrhk-dev/Coding/kubernetes/kubernetes.md

 **kubectl exec podname -- printenv**  to display the environment variables **kubectl exec podname -- /bin/sh** tp execute commands inside the container.
+**kubectk exec -c containerName podname -- printenv** to print the env variables of specified pod

+## Adding labels
+we provide labels in meta data.
+ex:
+metadata:
+  label:
+    env: dev
+    release: 3.4

+for viewing these lables we can execute command **"kubectl get po --show-labels"**

+to get all the pods with env dev
+	* kubectl get po -l env=dev

+## ReplicaSets
+*

+## Service
+Service is a k8s object that creates virtual Ip-address and DNS Name is fixed.
+It requires KubeProxy and core DNS.
+Types:
+	Cluster IP
+	NodePort
+	Load Balancer
+	ExternalName

+## Managed Kubernetes Cluster:
+* Cloud providers offer manage Kubernetes cluster.
+*

+## Config Maps:
+* If we want to pass the key value pair data to pods that is inSensitive we use **ConfigMaps**.
+For this we create a new **yaml file** and then refer the file in file in which we need value The value of the config map cannot be changed.

+HelthCheck for application:
+Liveness Probe
+Readness Peobe
+startup Probe

+Deployement:
+* ConfigMaps
+* Secrets

+Demonsets: A DaemonSet is a specialized Kubernetes resource designed to ensure that a specific Pod runs on all or a selected subset of nodes within a cluster.
+This functionality is particularly useful for deploying background services that need to operate across the entire cluster, such as logging agents, monitoring tools, and network proxies.

+	Uses:	Logging and Monitoring:
+		Cluster Storage Management:
+		Network Services:

+Jobs:
+* A Kubernetes Job is a resource designed to manage the execution of short-lived tasks within a Kubernetes cluster.
+* It ensures that a specified number of Pods successfully complete their tasks before the Job itself is considered complete.
+* This functionality is particularly useful for running batch processes, data processing, and other one-time tasks that do not require continuous operation.

+CronJobs:

+NameSpace:
+In Kubernetes, a namespace is a mechanism for isolating groups of resources within a single cluster.
+It allows for the logical organization and management of resources, making it easier to handle multiple projects or teams that share the same cluster.

+Persistent Volumes: refer 25-11-24
+Persistent Volumes (PVs) are a crucial component of Kubernetes, designed to provide durable storage for containerized applications.
+Unlike regular volumes that are tied to the lifecycle of a pod, PVs exist independently and retain data even when pods are terminated or restarted.
+This capability is essential for stateful applications, such as databases, where data consistency and persistence are critical.

+Modes in PV:
+Retain, Delete, Recycle

+Access modes:
+4 modes.

+Kubernetes Client:
+Lens.